MinhDucBui/revisiting_distillation/Distillation_Strategies/task_agnostic_distillation/README.md

-# Introduction

-This repository is taken from [How-to-distill-your-BERT](https://github.com/mainlp/How-to-distill-your-BERT).

 # Task-Agnostic Distillation
 We build our task-agnostic distillation framework based on  [academic-budget-bert](https//github.com/IntelLabs/academic-budget-bert) which supports pre-training BERT-like models under an academic budget.